mikke89/RmlUiDoc/pages/rcss/visual_formatting_model_details.md

 The values have the following meanings:

 `baseline`{:.value}
-: Align the baseline of the inline box with the baseline of the line box.
+: Align the baseline of the inline box with the baseline of its parent box.

 `sub`{:.value}
 : Set the baseline of the inline box to an appropriate height for rendering subscript.